 or go directly to our Mold Testing Services page: https://elizabethtown.wini.com/services/mold-testing-local/

 © 2014 Matthew Steger

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI), a Certified Level 1 Infrared Thermographer, and a qualified mold tester.
-He can be reached at: 717-361-9467 or firstname.lastname@example.org.
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
+He is also trained and certified as a mold testing professional.
+He can be reached at: 717-361-9467 or email@example.com.